Analog filters, part 2: let it ring

 To make this a bit less hand-wavy, we also derived the formula for a midpoint frequency where the resistance of the resistor matches the reactance of the capacitor:

-We established that at this particular frequency, commonly referred to as “cutoff”, the output sine wave is attenuated to √½ (~70%) of the input amplitude.
+We established that at this particular frequency, the output sine wave of a basic first-order RC filter is attenuated to √½ (~70%) of the input amplitude.
 Last but not least, we plotted the filter’s behavior across a range of frequencies on a log scale:

 Toward the end of the article, I noted two practical problems with this design: the attenuation slope is not particularly steep, and there is a pronounced, rolling transition between the passband and stopband region.
 This is a far cry from the “brick wall” response that some users might be aiming for.